Why You Understand Spanish But Can’t Speak It

 - Shadow each one 10 times until it feels automatic

-- Pay attention to where you feel resistance, that’s what needs the most repetition
+- Notice where you feel resistance.
+That’s what needs the most repetition

 Days 8-10: Full Episode Shadowing